 The coal-fired Lambton Generating Station is owned by Ontario Power Generation Inc. As part of the province's commitment to phasing out coal plants, the Lambton Generating Station is slated to close in 2014.
 Testing of biomass and natural gas feedstocks for the plant are ongoing.

-In response to the increasing demand for new electricity generation from the Ontario Power Authority, two new gas-fired plants have chosen Sarnia-Lambton for their new facilities.
+In response to the increasing demand for new electricity generation from the Ontario Power Authority, two gas-fired plants have located in Sarnia-Lambton.
 Greenfield Energy and St. Clair Energy, both in St. Clair Township, have contracted capacities of 1,005 Megawatts and 570 Megawatts respectively.

 In the Ontario electricity market, the costs of generating, transmitting and distributing electricity are billed separately to consumers.
 Industries that consume more than 250,000 kilowatt-hours per year pay the hourly wholesale market price, unless they have signed a fixed-rate contract.
 The wholesale price is determined by the forces of supply and demand and is administered by the Independent Electricity System Operator.

-For more information on commercial and industrial electricity rates visit Bluewater Power Distrubitn Company and Hydro One Networks.
+For more information on commercial and industrial electricity rates visit Bluewater Power Distribution Company and Hydro One Networks.